stnvh/gulp-tinypng/README.md

 The file location to write the source image md5 signatures to when using the options.checkSigs option

+#### options.log
+Type: `Boolean`
+Default: `false`

+Set to true to log errors & messages to the console.
+Errors are dispatched via events anyway, so plugins like `gulp-plumber` can handle these for you.

 #### options.force
 Type: `Boolean` / `String`
 Default: `false`